LATEST EDITS AND UPDATES: MARCH 2019

 Chocobel: This small Villeray shop offers dozens of stuffed bonbons as well as other chocolate specialties and workshops.

 État de choc: This gorgeous minimalist boutique highlights and sells chocolates from all of Québec’s bean-to-bar makers and works their chocolate into customized bars and bonbons.
-Their dark chocolate, corn and chili pepper mini bar is particularly tasty. État de choc also offers workshops where chocolate lovers can make their own bars and enjoy a chocolate tasting.
+Their dark chocolate, corn and chilli pepper mini bar is particularly tasty. État de choc also offers workshops where chocolate lovers can make their own bars and enjoy a chocolate tasting.

 Avanaa: Visit Catherine, one of the only bean-to-bar chocolate makers in Montreal, in her tiny Villeray workshop where you can taste and buy her single-plantation chocolate bars.
-These incredible chocolates can also be bought online and at serval stores around town.
+These incredible chocolates can also be bought online and at several stores around town.
 Read more about Avanaa here.

 Chocolats Geneviève Grandbois (Jean Talon Market): Geneviève Grandbois is one of the pioneer artisanal chocolate makers in Montreal.
-Her elegant confections lay like jewels in beautiful packagings and her whimsical flavour combinations are always a delight to discover.
+Her elegant confections lay like jewels in beautiful packaging and her whimsical flavour combinations are always a delight to discover.

 Online and outlets:

 Christophe Morel: Award-winning chocolate maker Christophe Morel makes some of the best chocolates in Montreal.
 His chocolate bars are first class, his bonbons boxes are elegant and his chocolate sculptures are legendary (although you can’t really buy one).
-You can also find his chocolates in serveral shops around town.
+You can also find his chocolates in several shops around town.

 Le Comptoir Chocolat: Organic and fair trade chocolate wrapped in gorgeous signature paper makes these products distinctively elegant and great for gifting.